compsocialscience/summer-institute/2019/materials/logistics/postsicss_grant_guidelines.md

 ### Changes since SICSS

 Please describe any changes to your project since SICSS.
-If the projects have not changed, that's fine too.
+If the project has not changed, that's fine too.

 ### Open science policy